elaineliwang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Li Wang a math PhD student at University of British Columbia.
+Li Wang is a math PhD student at University of British Columbia.
 Her research interests are partial differential equations, and mathematical physics.